ExcitedSpider/excitedspider.github.io/_posts/2024-01-25-Program-Equivalence.md

 * TOC
 {:toc}

-This is a summary for the programming language theory for chapter "Program Equivalence"  [^1].
+This is a summary for the programming language foundation, chapter "Program Equivalence"  [^1].

 ## Behavioral Equivalence
 The concept of ***equivalence*** is crucial to understand what is a correct program.
 For an example, if  program $A$ is correct and $B$ is equivalent to $A$, then it is guaranteed that $B$ is correct.